ACADEMY TEAM

 Monica Montano

-Monica started her dance training in ballet, contemporary and jazz in Mexico.
-She studied at Dance Space Center (NYC) and is a certified Simonson Teacher.
-Monica completed her undergraduate studies as a Contemporary Dance Educator at the National School of Dance “Nellie y Gloria Campobello” in Mexico, and has an MA in Arts Management and Cultural Policies from the Universidad Panamericana.
-She has worked for the National Dance Company of Mexico in the programming and marketing department; as dance consultant for the National Center for the Arts in Mexico City; as Special Program Coordinator for Mexico City Ballet; and many years as International Director of the Joffrey Ballet School in New York City.
-Monica has also worked with the Limón Dance Company and Dance Now!
-Miami as tour manager and liaison in Mexico.
-Ms. Montano co-directs Scouting Dance Mexico, an audition event that helps dance students access diverse dance education opportunities internationally.
+Ms. Montano started her dance training in ballet, contemporary and jazz in Mexico City.
+She is a certified Simonson Teacher from Dance Space Center in NYC, completed her BA as a Contemporary Dance Educator at the National School of Dance (Mexico,) and is currently finishing her Masters in Arts Management and Cultural Policies.
+She has worked for the National Dance Company of Mexico; as dance consultant for the National Center for the Arts in Mexico; as Program Coordinator for Mexico City Ballet; tour manager in Mexico with the Limón Dance Company and Dance Now!
+Miami.; and for over a decade, as International Director of the Joffrey Ballet School in New York City.
+Ms. Montano, also co-directs Scouting Dance, a project that helps young Mexican dancers access international educational opportunities.

 Master Faculty